citrix/uberagent-integrations/README.md

-## uberAgent Integration and Dashboards
+## uberAgent Integrations and Dashboards

 uberAgent is a User Experience Monitoring (UXM) and Endpoint Security Analytics (ESA) tool that provides in-depth visibility into user experience, system performance, and security across physical and virtual endpoints.

 uberAgent can send collected metrics directly to **platforms** like:
 * Splunk
 * Elastic
 * Azure Monitor (Log Analytics)

-uberAgent can also send collected metrics to other platforms, indirectly via the supported Kafka interface:
+uberAgent can also send collected metrics to other platforms indirectly, via the supported Kafka interface:
 * Dynatrace
 * Datadog